-The impairment is reflected in the Condensed Consolidated Statements of Financial Position as of August 2, 2019 as a reduction in Goodwill of \$207 million, a reduction in Intangible assets, net of \$266 million, a reduction in Property, plant, and equipment, net of \$146 million, and a reduction in Other non-current liabilities of \$95 million related to deferred income taxes.
-There were no remaining balances of Virtustream goodwill, intangible assets, or property, plant, and equipment as of August 2, 2019 following the impairment charge recognized during the three months ended August 2, 2019 due to the combined effect of that impairment charge and the Virtustream goodwill impairment charge recognized during the three months ended November 2, 2018.
+The impairment is reflected in the Condensed Consolidated Statements of Financial Position as of November 1, 2019 as a reduction in Goodwill of \$207 million, a reduction in Intangible assets, net of \$266 million, a reduction in Property, plant, and equipment, net of \$146 million, and a reduction in Other non-current liabilities of \$95 million related to deferred income taxes.
+There are no remaining balances of Virtustream goodwill, intangible assets, or property, plant, and equipment as of November 1, 2019 following the impairment charges recognized during the three months ended August 2, 2019 and November 2, 2018.

 In conjunction with the annual impairment test performed for the fiscal year ended February 1, 2019, it was determined that the excess of fair value over carrying amount was less than 20% for the RSA Security reporting unit, which had an excess of fair value over carrying amount of 11% as of November 2, 2018.
-Management continues to monitor the RSA Security goodwill reporting unit and consider potential impacts to the impairment assessment.

 Following the closing of the Class V transaction described in Note 14 of the Notes to the Condensed Consolidated Financial Statements, the Company performed an interim impairment analysis during the three months ended February 1, 2019 given the availability of market data for the fair value of the Class C Common Stock.
 Other than the impairment indicators disclosed during the Company's annual goodwill impairment test during the three months ended November 2, 2018, there were no impairment indicators resulting from the interim impairment analysis.
-No events or circumstances transpired subsequent to this interim impairment analysis test that would indicate a potential impairment of goodwill as of August 2, 2019, other than the impairment charge related to Virtustream as discussed above.